The question most first-time Saigon travellers don’t ask soon enough

 Here’s the short version of what experience eventually taught us:

-- Use the airport taxi queue
+✅ Use the airport taxi queue

 Vinasun (white/green) and Mai Linh (green) are the two big, trustworthy companies.

-- Check the spelling carefully
+✅ Check the spelling carefully

-- Order Grab or Gojek
+✅ Use Grab or Gojek

-Great prices, secure payment, clear pickup points.
+Great prices, secure payment, and clear pickup points.

-- Hotel pickups are gold
+✅ Hotel pickups are gold

 Especially late at night — you’ll walk out to someone holding your name.

-- Keep your luggage in sight until you’re seated
+✅ Keep your luggage in sight until you’re seated

 Don’t let anyone load your bags unless it’s a verified taxi or Grab.

-None of this is meant to scare you off — quite the opposite.
-Saigon is an electric, generous, unforgettable city.
 But like any relationship, your experience improves dramatically when you avoid that one wrong turn at the beginning.

 That strange taxi ride didn’t ruin our trip — in a way, it framed it.